Astraeven0502/cse15l-lab-reports/LabReport3/Labreport3.md

 ./911report
 ```

-The command is to search for the exact path for files and directories.
+This command are able to find the directory if I don't know where I saved it.
+It's useful when I am finding the directory but can't remember where it is.

 Found from: <https://www.redhat.com/sysadmin/linux-find-command>

 **-iname**

+The command is to search for the exact path for files and directories(do not have to match capitalized characters).

 ---
 **On Files**